-Once you find Bramble Bar & Lounge, you won’t want to leave.
+Once you find Bramble, you won’t want to leave.
 The cocktail bar features a handful of private nooks and crannies for intimate drinks, should you wish to enjoy a romantic evening supping delicious concoctions with a significant other or friends.

 The layout of Bramble’s bar area may lend itself well to intimate trysts, but it is also an ideal place to celebrate, let loose and enjoy yourself, especially when the live DJs are working their magic at the weekends.
 Even when the DJs aren’t there, the atmosphere is still lively.